How Christmas is celebrated around the world

 Norway: Hiding of the brooms

-In Norway, legend has it that witches arrive on Christmas Eve.
-Norwegians traditionally hide their brooms on this night to deny the witches their preferred mode of transportation.
+In Norway, the legend is that witches and other mischievous spirits arrive on Christmas Eve.
+To deny the witches their preferred mode of transportation, some Norwegians hide their brooms on this night.

 Quality Stock Arts // Shutterstock

-One of the world’s more curious Christmas traditions involves fried chicken—KFC, specifically.
-The fast-food joint is a favorite in Japan, and nearly 4 million Japanese people eat it on Christmas, which isn’t a prominent holiday in Japan.
-In 1970, the country’s first KFC franchisee filled the void by offering Christmas chicken “barrels” on Dec.
-25, complete with a marketing blitz that caught on quickly and continues to dominate to this day.
+One of the world’s more curious Christmas traditions involves fried chicken—KFC specifically.
+The fast food joint is a favorite in Japan and nearly 4 million Japanese people eat it on Christmas.
+This tradition began in the ’70s when KFC launched a marketing campaign that offered Christmas-themed chicken “barrels” on Dec.
+25. The idea caught on quickly and continues to dominate today.

 Studio Bankvalvet // Shutterstock

-Swedish Christmas got a major upgrade in 1966 when someone decided to create a massive straw homage to the traditional holiday animal.
-The Gavle Goat has been a holiday staple ever since.
-Standing more than 40 feet high and weighing more than 3 tons, it’s become a tradition for locals to try to burn it, run it down with cars, or otherwise sabotage the giant barnyard animal, which is inaugurated on the first Sunday of Advent every year.
+Swedish Christmas was significantly upgraded in 1966 when someone created a massive straw homage to the traditional holiday animal.
+The Gävle Goat has been a holiday staple ever since.
+It stands more than 40 feet high and weighs over 3 tons.
+It’s become an unofficial (and unsanctioned) tradition for locals to try to burn it, run it down with cars, or otherwise sabotage the giant barnyard animal, inaugurated on the first Sunday of Advent every year.